Dipeshjha807/DSA-java/README.md

 # DSA-java
-this repository is for java in dsa in which what i code i will push in this hub you can take the code and will also learn the logic thank you
+this repository is for java in dsa in which what i code i will push in this hub you can take the code and will also learn the logic thank you .. if there is any .class file please ignore it can  be my mistake during push